achertkoev/achertkoev.github.io/_posts/2020-06-12-Learning_how_to_learn.md

 tags: Learning Summary
 ---

-Bellow is a summary of the Learning How to Learn course, instructors Barbara Oakley and Terrence Sejnowski.
-The entire course is available at [coursera](https://www.coursera.org/learn/learning-how-to-learn) and takes about 15 hours.
+Below is a summary of the Learning How to Learn course, instructors Barbara Oakley and Terrence Sejnowski.
+The entire course is available at the [Coursera](https://www.coursera.org/learn/learning-how-to-learn) and takes about 15 hours.

 ## Focused versus Diffuse Thinking
 * Metaphors provide powerful techniques for learning
-* Focused and diffuse modes (relax, let you mind flow in diffuse mode, then think in focused)
+* Focused and diffuse modes (relax, let your mind flow in diffuse mode, then think in focused)
 * Learning something difficult **takes time**

 ## Procrastination, Memory, Sleep
-* Use Pomodoro technique to avoid procrastination, useful for focusing (agree, it is much easier to focus on something, I've started to use this [site](https://tomato-timer.com/) on the regular basis)
+* Use Pomodoro technique to avoid procrastination, useful for focusing (agree, it is much easier to focus on something, I've started to use this [site](https://tomato-timer.com/) on a regular basis)
 * Practice makes permanent- neurons become linked together through **repeated use**
 * Long term memory & working memory
 * **Spaced repetition**- repeat what you're trying to retain over a number of days, the chance to remember will be higher